roxwize/roxwize.xyz/src/site/about.md

 ### Interesting Fursona Information

 I think, like, a few years ago my friend made these creatures named [lavbunnies](https://goom.noncities.com/lavbunnies/) and I fell in love with them immediately.
 That is why [I am one](/site/me).
 They all wear these white T-shirts that they're really attached to, but some aren't?
-Apparently (according to my friend) there are gangs of armed white T-shirt-less lavbunnies that viciously attack any lavbnuy wearing one.
+Apparently (according to my friend) there are gangs of armed white T-shirt-less lavbunnies that viciously attack any lavbnuy not wearing one.
 They die.
-This, of course, means that I am in danger.
+This, of course, means that I am usually in danger.

 I'm kidding, of course.
 Fuck those guys.
 I've never punched a single thing in my entire life and I don't want to so I have no defense.
-The solution is to not wear white t-shirts.
-But then there is the possibility of black t-shirter gangs, and gangs that attack lavbunnies wearing no clothing.
+The solution is to consciously wear white t-shirts when I'm out and about.
+But then there is the possibility of gangs that kill lavbunnies that wear white T-shirts.
 I don't think there is any sort of vendetta against crop tops and/or hoodies so I usually just wear those depending on the weather... if I manage to successfully go outside once per week without choking on the fresh air.

 # Web memorabilia